AnushaPB/LandGenSamp/p1_gnxsims/gnx/dryad/README.md

 The tarball must first be unpacked.
 For example, this can be done using this bash code:
 `tar -xzvf LGS_simulation_archive.tar.gz`

-The tarball contains pairs of CSV files and Variant Call Format (VCF) files with genomic data for each of the 960 simulations.
+The tarball contains 960 pairs of CSV files and Variant Call Format (VCF) files with genomic data for each of the 960 simulations.

 Each file is titled as such:
 mod-K[1 or 2]_phi[50 or 100]_m[25 or 100]_H[5 or 50]_r[30 or 60]_it-[1-10]_t-1000_spp-spp_0
 The values within brackets represent the different low/high parameter levels (e.g., K1 = small population and K2 = large population) or the iteration (1 through 10)

+File name abbreviations are:
 K = population size
 phi = selection strength
 m = migration rate
 H = spatial autocorrelation
-r = environmental correlation
+r = environmental correlatio
 it = iteration
 See the original paper for more information on these parameters

 The CSV files contain geospatial data for the simulated individuals.
-The columns are: idx = individual ID (matches with VCF) z = individual phenotypes ([trait1, trait2]) e = individual environments ([environment 1, environment 2]) age = individual age sex = individual sex x = individual x coordinate
+The columns are: idx = individual ID (matches with VCF) z = individual phenotypes ([trait1, trait2]) e = individual environments ([environment 0, environment 1, environment 2]) age = individual age sex = individual sex x = individual x coordinate